Ronald Illingworth: Life

 After the war, he took up the Rockefeller Research Fellowship and spent six months in New Haven, United States.
 He worked with the clinical psychologist and paediatrician Arnold Gesell at Yale University.
 He became interested in and studied Gessels theory on child development, known as Gesell's Maturational Theory.
 He studied it extensively, advocated for and taught it for the rest of his working life.

 On his return to the UK he was appointed to a position as an assistant to the consultant paediatrician at Great Ormond Street Hospital.
 In 1947 he took up first chair of child health at the University of Sheffield, a position he held for 28 years until his retirement.

 Illingworth was considered an excellent lecturer, who could deliver three or four lectures in a day, as a broadcaster he was equally persuasive.
 He was considered a constructive critic.
 The Nuffield Professor of Child Health, Otto Herbert Wolff who presented the James Spence Medal to Illingworth, noted at the presentation that as a writer, the "quality of his writing is crisp, clear and simple of phrase and not a word to spare".

-In 1947, Illingworth married fellow physician Cynthia Redhead.
-He travelled extensively.
+In 1947, Illingworth married fellow physician Cynthia Redhead and together they had two daughters and a son.
+Their children all became physicians.
+The couple had six grandchildren.